 Dorsey suggests preparing.
 “At a minimum, every student should be familiar with the test.
 Don’t go in cold, having paid $50, and put an official score on record.
 You can at least pick up the full-length practice test and do it on a Saturday morning at the kitchen table.”

 The good news: your teenager can take these college admissions tests that count more than once.
 In fact, most applicants will take either the SAT or the ACT again during the fall of their senior year.
-Some colleges, typically the most elite, will want to see every score, while others will simply ask for your highest score.
+Some colleges, typically the most elite, will want to see every score.
+Others will simply ask for your highest score.

 Choose the ACT or SAT based on your teen’s success with the pre-test.
 Experts note that the ACT tends to be more coachable.
 But it’s important to be realistic about just how much you can improve a score, Dorsey says.
 “Most teenagers are never going to get a perfect score, but they can open up some more doors if they can score three or four points higher on the ACT or a couple hundred higher on the SAT.”